Gold240sx/NextFormBuilder/README.md

 # Step 8: Beyond the tutorial

-Components I plan on including
+Figure out how to completely overhaul the clerk authentication system to allow for access to the home page without routing.
+I want to add a home page showing the features of the project as well.

--   Radio group, Stepper, TimePicker, and switch
+-   Additional components: Radio group, Stepper, TimePicker, and switch
 -   Date Picker was not working
 -   Couple Data as an attribute so that it can be read as a property in the code of the component...
 -   Figure out why the component isn't being shown in the code when the component properties are modified from the original.